MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 *Changes in "-Filter" parameter*

-- Assigned Plan filter: Previous format will no longer be supported.
+- Assigned Plan filter: The previous format will no longer be supported.
 Existing filters like `AssignedPlan -eq '<some-xml-string>'` will stop working.
-This will need to be modified to one of the following formats:
+This needs to be modified to one of the following formats:
   - ``AssignedPlan -eq "*MCO" or 'MCO*' or '*MCO*' - for contains checks``
   - ``The wildcard operator '*' will only work with AssignedPlan when used in conjunction with the '-eq' operator``